bgbglll/watchmovie/README.md

 #####Setting-up
 The datasource is used MySQL 5.7.

-So at first you need set the databaes config file in %PROJECT_ROOT%/src/main/resources/application.properties, the exmaple:
+So at first you need set the database config file in %PROJECT_ROOT%/src/main/resources/application.properties, the exmaple:

 ```xml
 spring.datasource.url=jdbc:mysql://localhost:3306/watchmovie